jnpalmstrom/CS-2301/Assignment 6/README.md

-Name: Jack Palmstrom
-Date: 4/23/2017
-Class: CS2301
-Section: D03

-Brief Description of Each Program:
+# Brief Description of Each Program:

       stacktest:
 	This program implements a stack system which allows you all the same functionalities as a real stack.
 This program demonstrates functions